nwtime/khronos/README.md

 - *-c* flag (optional) is used when a calibration of the NTP servers pool is needed
 - *-s* flag (optional) is used when a manual setup has already been made

+### Automated Setup
+This option will only require you to build your configuration file carefully.
+For the automated setup the "vm_manager" part in not required.
+The program will build all the resources needed for the experiment from scratch in the chosen AWS region.

-### Manual Setup Prerequisites
+### Manual Setup
-- 2 VPCs in the required region, on for the DNS server, the other for the rest (naive host, chronos host, ntp attacker).
+Use carefully.
+For this option to run smoothly, the following resources needed to built prematurally:
+#####VPC #1
-- **DNS Server** machine set up on a vm on one of the VPCs, with:
+- **DNS Server** :
     - Port 53 opened for incoming traffic
-    - `dnserver.py` and `zones.txt` (found in resources dir) uploaded to vm (notice `zones.txt` needs to reflect the bad server config file that will also be at the chronos client vm, which is a mapping between some "good" NTP servers (taken from chronos servers pool) to IPs of the NTP attacker vm.
-    - Python3 is installed and package dnslib is installed GLOBALLY
+    - Python 3.6 installed, dnslib installed (globally)
-    - The following command should be ran to enable the machine as a functioning DNS server:
-      ```
-      sudo PORT=53 C=1 ZONE_FILE='./zones.txt' ./dnserver.py
-      ```
-    - Until all the following is preformed, the other vms will not be able to communicate.
-    - When DNS Server is running, the rest of the machines pass their DNS queries to it, which means that with probability P, they will be redirected to a known host from `zones.txt` (meaning - one of the IPs of the ntp attacker host).
-To cancel this redirection and open traffic run with C=0.
+##### VPC #2
+- **DHCP configuration** DHCP options set for this VPC configured with the DNS Server vm's IP as it's DNS server.
+Notice you might need to reboot the vm's for this change to take place quickly.
-- **NTP Attacker**
+- **NTP Attacker** (Amazon Linux)
-    - `ntp_adversary.py` file is uploaded to the machine
-    - The following command is ran with the experiments "shift_params" (from config file):
-      ```
-      sudo python ntp_adversary.py [shift_type] [c_shift] [slop_t_0] [slop]
-      ```
+    - Multiple network interfaces with multiple IPs
+    - All traffic open on 0.0.0.0/0
+    - Python 3 installed.
-- **Chronos Client**
+- **Chronos Client** (centos or anything else)
-    - all the relevant files uploaded and python 3.6 installed
+    - Python 3 installed.
-- **Naive Client** (important: this should be an ubuntu host)
+- **Naive Client** (ubuntu)
-    - NTP config file changed in the following manners - delete lines that start with *pool* or *server* and replace them with the line `server pool.ntp.org minpoll 3 maxpoll 6`
+    - NTP config file changed in the following manners -
+      - add the line `server pool.ntp.org minpoll 3 maxpoll 6`
+      - un-comment the line `statsdir /var/log/ntpstats/`
     - NTP service is restarted with `sudo service ntp restart`